 “Then what will I go to the movies on or the mall?
 I have to make it last.”
 I want to tell her that not everyone’s father is a dentist but don’t.
 We get the family friend discount at Dr. William’s clinic, and Oliver may be getting braces soon.
 I don’t want to rock the boat.

 “Maybe you should go to the park and run or ride a bike or something, instead of just walking around the mall eating ice-cream.
 I saw you and that fat Mexican last week.”
-Tams leans in close, her voice a whisper.
-“Remember, with your Dad and lame brother, your genes are working against you.”
+Tams leans in close, her voice a whisper, “Remember, with your fat grandma and lame brother, your genes are working against you.”

-To Tammy Williams, the body reflects the person, especially the presence or absence of dork genes.
+To Tammy Williams, the body reflects the person, especially the presence or absence of loser genes.
 These manifest themselves as shyness, lousy hair, obesity, and the inability to hold conversations with the opposite sex.
 With a little direction, she’d made a great Nazi, eugenics being her specialty.

 “It’s just them,” I say, knowing what Tams expects of desperate, lonely Mable Nolan.
 I don’t care to introduce the new, improved version.
 “Aunt Kate is beautiful and shes thin-thin.”
 I think of Kate’s perfect form, of how she’s always at the gym, has a gorgeous husband, a two-story Colonial with rose bushes and a gazebo.
 “She’d been a runner in college, a distance runner, she won medals.
 Maybe in a few years, you know, with those genes…”

 “Um, no. Realistic goals please.”
 Tams’ lips curl in amusement.
 “And stop hanging out with that fat Mexican.
 She smells.”

 Gringa Puta!
 If my thoughts had weight, Tammy Williams would be a pancake, crushed bloody and with brains coming out her ears.